moguzozcan/moguzozcan.github.io/_posts/2017-02-09-MySQL-procedure-vs-function.md

 --Stored procedure has the security and reduces the network traffic and also we can call stored procedure in any no. of applications at a time.

+Next question is difference between function and stored function ?